galanglintar/learn-node-js/README.md

 - setup MySQL database
 - connecting the app to the MySQL database
 - do simple query (insert and getting data)
+- learn sequelize
+- associations in sequelize
+- use special method (create, get and set)
+- use then to handle async code